cybergalactic/MSS/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 FDI Toolbox
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-This is a stand-alone toolbox for identification of radiation-force models and fluid memory effects of marine structures (marine craft and wave energy converters).
+This is a stand-alone toolbox for identification of radiation-force models and fluid memory effects of marine structures such as marine craft and wave energy converters.
 Please include the following reference when you use the MSS FDI toolbox:

 T. Perez and T. I. Fossen (2009).
 A Matlab Tool for Parametric Identification of Radiation-Force Models of Ships and Offshore Structures.
 Modelling, Identification and Control, MIC-30(1):1-15.